marinobarnjak/marinobarnjak/README.md

 ## Welcome to my GitHub profile 👋

-My name is **Marino Barnjak**, and I am a Computer Science student at the Faculty of Organization and Informatics, University of Zagreb.
+My name is **Marino Barnjak**, and I am a IT student at the Faculty of Organization and Informatics, University of Zagreb.
 I am a motivated and results-oriented IT student eager to take on a challenging role that supports my professional growth.
 I bring a solid foundation in programming  and interpersonal skills, along with a strong ability to work effectively, contribute to team success, and adapt within cross-functional environments.
 I'm enthusiastic about learning new technologies and stepping outside my comfort zone to explore new areas of the tech industry.